We record information about our clients, including:

 - If the Police get a search warrant or the court asks for your file via subpoena we must comply.

 You can see the information we record about you:

 We will let you see the information we have about you (on paper and on computer), if you ask.
 If you think that any of that information is wrong, then:

-- if we agree that it is wrong, we will correct it
+- If we agree that it is wrong, we will correct it; or

 Complaints Process: If you have a complaint regarding a breach to your privacy, please talk about this with a service manager.
 Alternatively, you can complete and lodge a Complaints and Appeals Form.
 You can also make a complaint to the Government Department who funds our services.